 How it Works

-Once you configure the Airtable Trigger node, it will autonomously trigger the flow for the records created and updated in the Airtable table.
+Once you configure the Airtable Trigger node, it will autonomously trigger the flow for the records created and updated in the Airtable.

 Configure Airtable API Key